FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition

-Zhu \emph{et al.}~\cite{zhu2019deep} and Zhao \emph{et al.}~\cite{zhao2020idlg} demonstrated data recovery can be formulated as a gradient regression problem assuming the gradient from a targeted client is available, which is a largely valid assumption in most \ac{FL} systems.
-Furthermore, \ac{GRNN} proposed by Ren \emph{et al.}~\cite{ren2022grnn} consists of two branches of generative models, one is based on \ac{GAN} for generating fake training data and the other one is based on fully-connected layer for generating corresponding labels.
+Zhu \emph{et al.}~\cite{zhu2019deep} and Zhao \emph{et al.}~\cite{zhao2020idlg} demonstrated that data recovery can be framed as a gradient regression problem, assuming the gradient from a targeted client is available, which is a largely valid assumption in most \ac{FL} systems.
+Moreover, the \ac{GRNN} proposed by Ren \emph{et al.}~\cite{ren2022grnn} comprises two branches of generative models: one based on \ac{GAN} for generating fake training data and the other on a fully-connected layer for generating corresponding labels.
 The training data is revealed by regressing the true gradient and the fake gradient generated by the fake data and relevant label.

 In this paper, we propose \ac{FedBoosting} method to address the weight divergence and gradient leakage issues in general \ac{FL} framework.
 Instead of treating individual local models equally when the global model is aggregated, we consider the data diversity of local clients in terms of the status of convergence and the ability of generalization.
 To address the potential risk of data leakage via shared gradients, a \ac{DP} based linear aggregation method is proposed using \ac{HE}~\cite{paillier1999public} to encrypt the gradients which provides two layers of protection.
 The proposed encryption scheme only leads to a negligible increase in computational cost.